-- a. gains 100 socks.
+- (A) gains 100 socks.

-- b. loses 30 mufflers.
+- (B) loses 30 mufflers.

-- c. is worse off after the change in production.
+- (C) is worse off after the change in production.

-- d. is not operating efficiently.
+- (D) is not operating efficiently.

-- e. experiences some unemployment of resources.
+- (E) experiences some unemployment of resources.

-- 127. On a production possibilities frontier, the opportunity cost of one more unit of a commodity per time period is measured by the: - a. monetary price of the commodity. - b. amount of the other commodity that must be sacrificed. - c. amount of unemployed resources that must be used. - d. amount of satisfaction it gives consumers. - e. amount of tax paid to government for production, sale, and use of the commodity.
+- 127. On a production possibilities frontier, the opportunity cost of one more unit of a commodity per time period is measured by the: - (A) monetary price of the commodity. - (B) amount of the other commodity that must be sacrificed. - (C) amount of unemployed resources that must be used. - (D) amount of satisfaction it gives consumers. - (E) amount of tax paid to government for production, sale, and use of the commodity.

-- 128. Which of the following would shift the production possibilities frontier outward? - a.
-An increase in the size of the labor force - b.
-More efficient use of existing resources and technology - c.
-The government prints more money - d.
-The end of a strike by a labor union - e.
-Society's desire to produce more of one of the goods

-- 129. Which of the following would not shift the production possibilities frontier? - a.
-An increase in capital stock - b.
-A war that destroyed many buildings - c.
-A technological improvement that improved fuel efficiency in cars - d.
-A decrease in the size of the labor force - e.
-A change to a more inefficient production process

-- a.
-A reduction in inefficiency

-- b.
-A reduction in the size of the labor force

-- c.
-An improvement in technology

-- d.
-A change in the combination of goods produced

-- e.
-Increasing opportunity costs

-- 131. An improvement in technology: - a. will always result in a parallel shift of the production possibilities frontier. - b. will never result in a parallel shift of the production possibilities frontier. - c. will be indicated as a movement along the production possibilities frontier. - d. will shift the production possibilities frontier outward but not necessarily to a parallel position. - e. may not shift the production possibilities frontier.
+- 128. Which of the following would shift the production possibilities frontier outward?
+(A) An increase in the size of the labor force (B) More efficient use of existing resources and technology (C) The government prints more money (D) The end of a strike by a labor union (E) Society's desire to produce more of one of the goods Answer: (A) 129.
+Which of the following would not shift the production possibilities frontier?
+(A) An increase in capital stock (B) A war that destroyed many buildings (C) A technological improvement that improved fuel efficiency in cars (D) A decrease in the size of the labor force (E) A change to a more inefficient production process Answer: (E) 130.
+Which of the following would shift the production possibilities frontier outward?
+(A) A reduction in inefficiency (B) A reduction in the size of the labor force (C) An improvement in technology (D) A change in the combination of goods produced (E) Increasing opportunity costs Answer: (C) 131.
+An improvement in technology: (A) will always result in a parallel shift of the production possibilities frontier.
+(B) will never result in a parallel shift of the production possibilities frontier. - (D) will shift the production possibilities frontier outward but not necessarily to a parallel position.

+(C) will be indicated as a movement along the production possibilities frontier.

+(E) may not shift the production possibilities frontier.